Home

 Laminate and cut out the following antonym cards.
 Have students work in small groups to find word matches.
 Three different antonym levels are provided on the above template.

 Once synonyms and antonyms have been introduced, this template is used to help us see the connections between words as well as figuring out the meaning of new words.
 Keep this template close to where you read aloud to your children.
-Add words to it as needed and remember to revisit words discussed previously!

 This vocabulary activity (best used in November) helps students generate antonyms for a specific word with their families.
 When the list is returned to school, students place their original word on the body of the turkey and write the antonyms on each feather.
 Have children share their new words with classmates and display them in the room!